 Is it time for a new TV?
-Or maybe that 40-inch screen is starting to look kinda small.
+Or maybe that 40-inch screen is starting to look kinda small?

-Before you head to the local electronics store to pick out a new TV, have you ever thought about installing a video projection system with a huge screen?
+Before you head to the local electronics store to pick out a new TV, have you ever thought about installing a video projection system with a very large screen?
 If you love watching movies and like the idea of creating your own private movie palace, read on to see if a projector is for you.

 To Project or Not to Project

-A projection system a two-piece affair, comprising a light source (the projector) and a screen, just like in a movie theater; there is no tuner and no onboard audio capability, and installation is best left to a home technology professional.
+A projection system is a two-piece affair, comprising a light source (the projector) and a screen, just like in a movie theater; there is no tuner and no onboard audio capability, and installation is best left to a home technology professional.

 The first step in setting up a projection system is figuring out where to put the screen and the projector.
 Projectors are typically suspended from the ceiling, and you'll need a wall with plenty of open space.